dotnet/EntityFramework.Docs/entity-framework/core/modeling/spatial.md

 ## SRID Ignored during client operations

 NTS ignores SRID values during operations.
 It assumes a planar coordinate system.
 This means that if you specify coordinates in terms of longitude and latitude, some client-evaluated values like distance, length, and area will be in degrees, not meters.
-For more meaningful values, you first need to project the coordinates to another coordinate system using a library like [ProjNet4GeoAPI](https://github.com/NetTopologySuite/ProjNet4GeoAPI) before calculating these values.
+For more meaningful values, you first need to project the coordinates to another coordinate system using a library like [ProjNet (for GeoAPI)](https://github.com/NetTopologySuite/ProjNet4GeoAPI).

+> [!NOTE]
+> Use the newer [ProjNet NuGet package](https://www.nuget.org/packages/ProjNet/), **not** the older package called ProjNet4GeoAPI.

 If an operation is server-evaluated by EF Core via SQL, the result's unit will be determined by the database.

-Here is an example of using ProjNet4GeoAPI to calculate the distance between two cities.
+Here is an example of using ProjNet to calculate the distance between two cities.

 [!code-csharp[](../../../samples/core/Spatial/Projections/GeometryExtensions.cs?name=snippet_GeometryExtensions)]